Canada Pension Plan: How do the rules affect you?

 Making your best choice

-The CPP reforms offer you added flexibility that can potentially improve your pension income.
-But it may not be as simple as going for the largest benefit.
 To make the right retirement decisions, you need to dig deeper, consider your broader financial picture and expected lifestyle.
 Here are some issues to consider:

 Cash flow and taxes – Collecting CPP early can have tax consequences you didn't expect.
 If you already have a healthy income, will adding CPP push you into an even higher tax bracket?
 If so, not only will you pay more in taxes, offsetting your new benefit, but you'll also lock in a lower payment because of the reduction for early collection.
 Taking CPP too soon could mean having less after-tax income when you will need it most – in retirement.